 Pianist Philip Aabert is known worldwide for his compositions that evoke the spaciousness and beauty of the Western landscape.
 He has toured in Europe and Japan and released eleven solo albums.
 He is a three-time Emmy nominee, recipient of a Montana Governor’s Award for the Arts, the 2011 Artist’s Innovation Award, an honorary doctorate in music from Montana State University in 2013, and received the 2015 Montana Governor’s Humanities Award.
 Aaberg will be accompanying fiddler Jamie Fox, who he has known since she was young. https://www.sweetgrassmusic.com/

 Mike Beck - Monterey, CA

-Mike Beck is a professional musician and working cowboy whose songs reflect his experiences in California, Montana and Nevada.
-Born and raised in Monterey County, California, he was a student of legendary horseman Bill Dorrance and now travels extensively in the U.S. and Europe, making music and conducting horsemanship clinics.
-Known for his guitar wizardry and western songwriting, Mike’s mellow sound combines real cowboy experience with a unique blend of western, rock and Americana styles.
-Two of his songs--In Old California and Don’t Tell Me--were listed in Western Horseman’s “13 Best Cowboy Songs of All Time.” http://www.mikebeck.com
+Mike Beck is a professional musician and working cowboy whose songs reflect his experiences in California, Oregon, Montana and Nevada.
+Born and raised in Monterey County, California, he was a student of legendary horseman Bill Dorrance and now travels extensively in the United States and Europe, making music and conducting horsemanship clinics.
+Known for his guitar wizardry and acclaimed Western songwriting, Mike’s mellow sound combines real cowboy experience with a unique blend of Western, rock and Americana styles.
+Mike’s seventh and most recent album, Alta California, features original and cover songs paying tribute to the sounds he grew up listening to in California. http://www.mikebeck.com